 Late in 1988 I began to work with another co-producer, Barry Swimar, a photographer I knew from Yale.
 We filed (the second of two) NEA applications, and we wrote to David Byrne of Talking Heads.
 Byrne referred us to Nigel Finch of the BBC, who runs a weekly documentary program called "Arena".
-On a trip to New York, Mr. Finch saw our material and expressed interest.
-As checks began to come in from the NEA, Helms began his rant against Mapplethorpe and against the NEA.
-We prayed, yes Jessie, we prayed that no one in the far right would find out that the NEA funded our film about minority drag queens!
-We were lucky, as not only did Jessie not find out, but in August of 1989, the BBC came through with a co-production, enough money to actually finish the film!
+On a trip to New York, Nigel saw our material and expressed interest.
+As checks began to come in from the NEA, Jesse Helms began his rant against photographer Robert Mapplethorpe and against the NEA.
+We prayed, yes Jesse, we prayed, that no one in the far right would find out that the NEA funded our film about minority drag queens!
+As luck would have it, not only did Jesse not find out, but in August of 1989, the BBC came through with co-production funding, enough to actually finish the film!
 I still think it's ironic that we finally completed the project with British and not American money.
-Sadly, the United Kingdom, which has a smaller population and far less media money than does the United States, funds far more experimental, political and gay projects.
+Sadly, the United Kingdom, which has a smaller population and far less media money than does the United States, funds far more experimental, political, and gay projects.

 We resumed cutting in August, 1989.
-In editing, whole character portraits ended up on the cutting room floor.
+In editing, whole character portraits wound up on the cutting room floor.
 We had hours of footage of Carmen and Brooke (the girls on the beach) that didn't make it in, and hours of scenes of characters that aren't in the film at all.
-But I'm not sorry I shot all this extra stuff because I believe that when you shoot, you can't know what you're getting or how it will fit into an eventual structure.
+But I'm not sorry I shot all this extra footage because I believe that when you shoot, you can't know exactly what you're getting or how it will fit into the finished film.
 When I filmed Dorian and Pepper in their homes, I had no idea how important these interviews would be to the film's structure.
-"Paris" is the first film of any length I've made, and I was lucky to work with an editor as sensitive, and simultaneously as brutal as Jonathan Oppenheim.
-He helped me to pare the film down to a piece that's both political and dramatic.
-Left to my own devices, I would have made a more rambling, arty, overtly political piece.
+"Paris" is the first film of any length that I've made, and I was lucky to work with an editor as sensitive, and simultaneously as brutal as Jonathan Oppenheim.
+He helped me pare the film down to a piece that's both political and dramatic.
+Left to my own devices, "Paris" may easily have wound up much more political and less "entertaining" or "commercial" than it did.

-Jonathan and I, along with sound editor Stacy Thompson and coproducer Barry Swimar--who strove to maintain sanity in the cutting room--worked hard to finish a shorter version of "Paris is Burning" in time for an April 1990 broadcast on "Arena"--a very popular Friday night documentary show on BBC-2 (can you
+Jonathan and I, along with sound editor Stacy Thompson and coproducer Barry Swimar--who strove to maintain sanity in the cutting room--worked hard to finish a shorter version of "Paris is Burning" in time for an April 1990 broadcast on the BBC's "Arena" series.
+(Can you imagine a film like "Paris is Burning" on one of America's major channels?).
+It got the highest ratings of any "Arena" that season.
+Most critics in the major U.K. papers were outraged by a movie about "pathetic" American homosexuals who "couldn't even speak English."
+Despite these reviews, however, the British public everywhere tuned in in record numbers.